 Marching Band is an extracurricular activity

-- 8th Graders can march with our high school marching band
+With Director permission, 8th Graders may be eligible to participate with our high school marching band

 The marching band season is about five months

 The students have 4 practices in June the week before the parade then come back the end of July for Band Camp

 Band Camp is where the students start learning the show, make friends and get connected

 When school starts we typically practice 3 days a week after school for 2-3 hours plus the students attend football games and contests

 There is a cost to participate in marching band

 Being extracurricular, most of our costs are not covered by the school system